sohonetlabs/test_json_fs/README.md

     --unicode-normalization {NFC,NFD,NFKC,NFKD,none}
                             Unicode normalization form to use (default: NFD, also supports NFC, NFKC, NFKD, or 'none' for no normalization) see https://www.unicode.org/faq/normalization.html for more information
     --fill-char FILL_CHAR
-                            Character to fill read data with (default: null byte) --semi-random         Use semi-random data for file contents
+                            Single character to fill read data with (default: null byte) --semi-random         Use semi-random data for file contents

 ## Example fs layouts in the examples directory